HowToLearnCIn24hours/Test-project_2/README.md

 This repository contains:

-- source code of database I created in order to contain data and practice SQL and database design skills
+- Source code of database I created in order to contain data and practice SQL and database design skills
 - Python code with analysis of various questions from survey, using Pandas, numpy and Matplotlib
 - MySQL/Python connector